materialsproject/pymatgen/docs/index.rst

 Developing new functionality
 ----------------------------

 Another way to contribute is to submit new code/bugfixes to pymatgen.
-While you can always zip your code and email it to the maintainer of pymatgen, the best way for anyone to develop pymatgen is by adopting the collaborative Github workflow (see `contributing page </contributing>`_).
+The best way for anyone to develop pymatgen is by adopting the collaborative Github workflow (see `contributing page </contributing>`_).

 How to cite pymatgen